 Don’t leave your bike for too long!
 If left for over 48 hours it is considered abandoned.

 Fines do apply – and the city could even write a ticket for improperly stowing a bicycle.
-The best thing to do is to park the bicycle on a bike rack, against a wall, or against a street curb.
+To avoid these, park the bicycle on a bike rack, against a wall, or against a street curb.

 Don’t Get into a Bike-Car Crash!
 But If You Do…